mcastrigno/paylocity/README.md

 ---
 ###  Application Description
-I chose java as a language for this project as easily demonstrate OOP principles and is widely used in industry.
+I chose java as the language for this project as easily demonstrates OOP principles and is widely used in industry.
 The user interface is a command line.
 This was chosen so the less than eight-hour time allotment could be spent on making a structured program and less on presentation details a web application would entail.